PUBLICATIONS

 Intermarriage, the 1943 Rosenstrasse Protests and Social Constraints on Hitler’s Power· 2025

-Responds to debates over archival interpretation by arguing that eyewitness testimony is essential to understanding the Rosenstrasse protest, cautioning against relying exclusively on official Nazi records to assess historical causality.
+Argues that eyewitness testimony is essential to understanding the Rosenstrasse protest, cautioning against relying only on Nazi records to explain what happened.